vocol/vocol/README.md

 ###Installation of the VoCol Environment

-Install VirtualBox and Vagrant, these are standard procedures and found on their respective Web Sites.
+Prerequisite: Install VirtualBox and Vagrant, these are standard procedures and can be found on their respective Web Sites.

    1.1.
 Create a new folder.